truststaking/elrond-eth-bridge/contracts/ethereum-sc/SETUP.md

 ## Whitelisting tokens

 Before a depositor can go in and call the `deposit` method with an ERC20 token, that ERC20 contract must be whitelisted.
-For this, there is a hardhat task: `whitelist-token` Run it with: `npx hardhat whitelist-token --address <tokenAddress>`
+For this, there is a hardhat task: `add-to-whitelist` Run it with: `npx hardhat add-to-whitelist --address <tokenAddress>`

 # Emergency shutdown